mietek/halcyon-website/pages/tutorial/index.md

 ```
 </div>

-In this step, Halcyon reuses the existing GHC and Cabal directories, and tries to restore the install directory.
+In this step, Halcyon reuses the existing GHC and Cabal directories, and tries to restore an install directory.
 This fails, and so Halcyon falls back to building the app:

-1. First, the _sandbox directory_ is restored from public storage.
-The correct archive to restore is determined by calculating a _constraints hash_ of the declared version constraints.
-The restored directory is located in the base directory, next to the GHC and Cabal directories.
+1. First, a _sandbox directory_ is restored from public storage.
+The correct archive to extract is determined by calculating a _constraints hash_ of the declared version constraints.
+The directory is restored to `/app`, next to the GHC and Cabal directories.

-2. Next, Halcyon restores the _build directory,_ and performs an incremental build.
+2. Next, Halcyon restores a _build directory,_ and performs an incremental build.
 The build is performed in a temporary directory, and the source directory is never modified.

-3. Finally, a new install directory is prepared and archived, and the app is installed and ready to run again.
+3. Finally, a new install directory is prepared and archived, and the app is installed.

-Make a `POST` request to see the change:
+Your app is now ready to run again:

 ```
 $ curl -X POST http://localhost:8080/notes -d '{ "contents": "Hello, world!" }'